CSU Policy: Accommodation of Religious Faith, Belief, and Spiritual Observances

 APPROVALS

-Original Effective Date October 6, 1992
+Effective October 6, 1992

 Revised June 3, 2014

-Revision approved by Lynn Johnson, Vice President for University Operations on August 6, 2020
+Revision approved by Lynn Johnson, Vice President for University Operations, on August 6, 2020

 Print Version: Click Here to Print